Trimeresurus stejnegeri: Geographic range

-Trimeresurus stejnegeri is found in Northeast India) and Nepal through Myanmar and Laos to much of southern China (Yunnan, Sichuan, Gansu, Jiangxi, Jiangsu, Hunan, Hubei, Guizhou, Guangxi, Guangdong, Hainan, Fujian, Anhui, Zhejiang), Vietnam, and Taiwan.
-The type locality was originally listed as "Shaowu, Fukien Province, China", and later emended to "N.W.
-Fukien Province" by Pope & Pope (1933) (Fukien being the former romanization of Fujian).
+Trimeresurus stejnegeri is found in India (Western Ghats & Eastern Ghats, Northeast India) and Nepal through Myanmar and Laos to much of southern China (Yunnan, Sichuan, Gansu, Jiangxi, Jiangsu, Hunan, Hubei, Guizhou, Guangxi, Guangdong, Hainan, Fujian, Anhui, Zhejiang), Vietnam, and Taiwan.
+The type locality was originally listed as "Shaowu, Fukien Province, China", and later amended to "N.W.
+Fukien Province" by Pope & Pope (1933) (Fukien being the former romanization of Fujian). this snake is often confused with Trimeresurus, Ahaetulla oxyrhyncha in India.

 Habitat

 The preferred natural habitat of T. stejnegeri is forest, at altitudes from sea level to 2,000 m.

 Venom

 Trimeresurus stejnegeri has a potent hemotoxin.
 The wound usually feels extremely painful, as if it had been branded with a hot iron, and the pain does not subside until about 24 hours after being bitten.
 Within a few minutes of being bitten, the surrounding flesh dies and turns black, highlighting the puncture wounds.
 The wound site quickly swells, and the skin and muscle become black due to necrosis.
 The size of the necrotic area depends on the amount of venom injected and the depth of the bite.